 I co-founded The Prison Electives Project, a program that’s delivered humanities courses in New Jersey and Ontario’s correctional facilities.

-My writing has appeared in various venues, including The New York Times, USA Today, and others.
+My writing has appeared in various venues, including The New York Times, USA Today, The Globe & Mail, and others.
 I was a 2016 University Fellow at Atlantic Media in Washington, D.C.

 Academically, I predominantly spend my time thinking about applied ethics, philosophical pedagogy, and the nascent field of effective altruism.
 I’m interested in how the academy can illuminate the real world.